apple/AudioUnitSDK/readme.md

 ## Supported Deployment Targets
 macOS (OS X) 10.9 / iOS 9.0 or later.

+## Changelog

+### Version 1.1.0

+The `Source` folder was split in two folders: `include` for public headers, and `src` for private source files.
+Users building the AudioUnitSDK sources from within their Xcode project should update the source file locations and change the include path to `path/to/AudioUnitSDK/include`.
+Include directives should be prefixed with AudioUnitSDK (i.e. `#include "AudioUnitSDK/AUBase.h"` instead of `#include "AUBase.h"`).

+### Version 1.0.0

+Initial upload.

 Copyright (C) 2021 Apple Inc. All rights reserved.